panyam/blog/content/blog/goodbye-nextjs-hello-s3gen.md

 * Again since we are leveraging Go htm/text templates, being able to provide custom "functions" available in templates is very desirable.
 Some of these functions could be very specific to *your own site*.
 * Provision for custom static files to be packaged and bundled together.
 * It should be very easy to build our site into a target folder with all the html/js/css files and also serve in dev mode (including live reloading of content changes)

+## Non Goals

+S3Gen is in no way a replacement for mature, famous and battle hardened static site generators like Hugo or Jekyll or NextJS.
+This is intended mainly for those interested in building one themselves and providing them with one particular of way of doing it.
+There are several ways (would love to hear more from yall).
+Another impetus for creating S3Gen was that I wanted a static site onto which I could incrementally add dynamic content - mainly because I have gotten hooked onto HTMX and a very very light weight page builder/provider is very useful and hugely fun!

 ## Getting Started